l0l0l0/KlipperScreen-Flsun-V400/README.md

 This version of KlipperScreen is compatible with FLSUN's Speeder Pad, it's optimized for Delta printers.

 - Latest build of KlipperScreen
-- Z-Offset Calibration menu rearrangement
+- Improved Z-Offset Calibration menu
 - Added support for Endstops Phase Calibration
 - Some fixes and adjustments